Tajikistan at the 2018 Winter Paralympics: History

 Tajikistan had never competed at the Winter Paralympics before 2018.
 These Games are their Winter Games debut.
-The country has only compete at four Summer Paralympics.
+The country has only competed at four Summer Paralympics.
 They were the 2004, 2008, 2012 and 2016 Games.
-Tajikistan has three total people compete at these four Games.
+Tajikistan has three total people competing at these four Games.
 They never won a medal.

 The country did not send any competitors to the 2018 Winter Olympics.
 They had competed at every Winter Games since 2002.
 No one competed in qualifying competitions for the Olympics.

 Para-Nordic skiing

 Tajikistan has a skier competing in para-Nordic skiing.
 They trained in Germany and China before the start of the Games.

 Schedule and results

 On 12 March, the 15 km race takes place, with standing and vision impaired women starting at 10:00 PM.
 The sprint classic qualification takes place on 14 March from 10:00 AM - 11:25 AM for both men and women in all classes.
 It is followed in the afternoon by the semifinals and finals.
 The classic race takes place on 17 March.
-The standing and visually impaired women's race takes place from 10:00 AM - 12:30.
+The standing and visually impaired women's race takes place from 10:00 AM to 12:30.